Sport

 Champions League Final: All You Need to Know

-From 32 teams down to the last four; Man City, Liverpool, Real Madrid and outsiders, Villarreal find themselves battling it out to win Europe’s most prestigious club competition.
+From 32 teams down to the last two; Real Madrid and outsiders Borussia Dortmund find themselves battling it out to win Europe’s most prestigious club competition.

-With the semi-finals underway, here’s all you need to know about the Champions League, including when it will be taking place, past winners and the latest odds.
+With the semi-finals all concluded, here’s all you need to know about the all-important Champions League Final, including when it will be taking place, past winners and the latest odds.

 Check out all the latest football betting odds at William Hill

-AC Milan have won the competition seven times whilst Liverpool have won the competition six times in their history with their last win coming in 2019 after defeating Spurs 2-0.
-Bayern Munich won the competition in 2020 behind closed doors but they will not be participating in this season’s final after suffering a shock loss to outsiders, Villarreal in the quarter-finals.
+AC Milan are the second most successful team having won the competition seven times whilst Liverpool have won it six times in their history with their last win coming in 2019 after defeating Spurs 2-0.

 Which manager has won the Champions League the most?

-A number of great managers have got their hands on the Champions League over the years but it’s Carlo Ancelotti and Zinedine Zidane who lead the way as the most decorated of the lot, each having three wins to names.
-Carlo Ancelotti is aiming to become the outright leader for Champions League titles as he searches to win his fourth with Real Madrid this season.
+A number of great managers have got their hands on the Champions League over the years but it’s Carlo Ancelotti who tops the leaderboard with 4 titles, two with AC Milan and another two with Real Madrid.
+Ancelotti is aiming to increase his lead as he searches to win his fifth with Real Madrid this season.

 Check out all the latest betting offers at William Hill